-Employees Table inside the [SSIS Tutorial] Database is:
+Employees Table inside the Database is:

-Department Table inside the [SSIS Tutorial] Database is:
+Department Table inside the Database is:

-Configure Right Outer Join in SSIS 2014
+Configure Right Outer Join in SSIS Merge Join Transformation

 STEP 1: Drag and drop the data flow task from the toolbox to the control flow region and rename it as Performing Right Outer Join in SSIS Using Merge Join Transformation

-STEP 3: Click on columns tab to verify the columns.
-In this tab we can uncheck the unwanted columns also.
+STEP 3: Click on the columns tab to verify the columns.
+In this tab, we can uncheck the unwanted columns.

 From the source data, DepartID is the Joining key between Employees and Department tables.
 So We are sorting the Employees table by DepartID in ascending order.

-Double click on Sort Transformation 1 and sort the Department table using id column in ascending order.
+Double click on Sort Transformation 1 and sort the Department table using the id column in ascending order.

 Here we selected Merge Join Left Input for Employees table.
 Click ok and drag and drop the output arrow of the Sort Transformation 1.
 Here Merge Join Right Input is automatically selected by the intelligence.